surdebmalya/CollegeBazar/README.md

 Mainly the project is built on the python based framework django and some html,css.

+## Features of the project
+- E-commerce website

 ## Guidelines to use

 We have already created some users, you can check through their accounts or you can create your own account also.